We will send either a letter to your home address, or an email, with instructions on creating an account.

-Will my previous payslips be in the new service?
+Are my previous payslips in the service?

-Payslips from November 2019 onwards will be provided on the service.
+Payslips from November 2019 onwards are provided.

 Your access will continue for 60 days after your employment at the University ends.
 It is recommended that during this period you access your account and print or download the payslips and P60s in your account for your safekeeping.
 It is your responsibility to do this.